 Remove Traces of the Winter

 Winter is normally a quiet season for the garden, so you should take the opportunity to tidy up before the busy spring time hits.
-Remove and compost any dead plants from the winter season and tidy up your perennial plants – although they never quite go dormant, keeping them trimmed can encourage new growth.
+This is a good time for deadheading flowers, and for removing and composting any dead plants from the winter season along with tidying up your perennial plants – although they never quite go dormant, keeping them trimmed can encourage new growth.

 Start your weeding early, it’s better to be proactive rather than tackling the problem later on.
 Plus, the damp soil makes it easier to remove young weed seedlings.
 You could also add some mulch to your garden that will create a barrier to suppress the growth of weeds, as well as helping the soil keep its moisture.